Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Introduction

 \section{Introduction}

 Amid an explosion of research into van der Waals materials during this decade, graphene-based platforms remain central for discovery and design of topological states of matter.
-Today's promising platforms are essentially tied to inhomogeneities in real space: one pathway is based on inducing spin-orbit coupling (SOC) in graphene by proximity to other crystals\cite{Avsar14,Zihlmann18,Wakamura19}, leading to incommensurability effects; in another pathway, twisted multilayers may exploit domain structure to induce new electronic states, as observed in twisted bilayer graphene\cite{Huang18,Rickhaus18,Yoo19,Lebedeva20}; finally, one considers devices and heterostructures with purposefully designed variation of order parameters and external fields in real space.
-Therefore, understanding the electronic modes due to some spatial variations within multiple coupling parameters rises both fundamental and practical questions.
-In particular, SOC parameters remain in focus regarding design of topological states, especially since it became clear that multiple competing SOC terms are induced in proximitized graphene\cite{Yang16,Wakamura19,Zihlmann18,David19,Koshino19}.
+Today's promising platforms are based on inhomogeneities in real space, for example, in devices and heterostructures with designed spatial variation of order parameters and external fields.
+Great progress has been achieved in twisted multilayers in which new electronic states may arise in Moire patterns and domains, as observed in twisted bilayer graphene\cite{Huang18,Rickhaus18,Yoo19,Lebedeva20}.
+In particular, layering graphene and transition metal dichalcogenides realizes the early idea of seeking topological states in graphene by inducing spin-orbit coupling (SOC) in it \cite{Avsar14,Wang16,Zihlmann18,Wakamura19}.
+Experiments\cite{Yang16,Wang16,Wakamura19,Zihlmann18}, first principles calculations\cite{Cummings17,David19} and theory\cite{David19,Koshino19} agree that the outcome is complex, with at least four different induced coupling terms in accord with the lowered symmetry of the system\cite{Fabian17}: the Kane-Mele SOC, the valley-Zeeman SOC\cite{McCann12,Wang16}, the Rashba SOC, and the Dirac mass.
+Therefore, understanding the electronic modes due to spatial variations of multiple coupling parameters is necessary both fundamentally and practically.